doubleu-labs/ca/README.md

 Then, place your root certificate and CRL in your preferred location in the repository.
-I chose the root level since this repository will only contain these files (plus this Jekyll site).
+I chose the root level since this repository will only contain these files.

 ## How to Use

-For those who are just getting started with PKI, the CDP and `caIssuers` AIA extension will not be present on your root certificate, but on the certificates that your root signs.
+For those who are just getting started with PKI, the CDP and AIA extensions will not be present on your root certificate, but on the certificates that your root signs.

 Certificates signed by your root will show something similar under the `x509v3 Extensions`: